Avyayalaya/my-prompt-library/README.md

 # my-prompt-library
 Prompt Codex
-- `prompts/` - Directory containing all prompt files
+- Prompt files are stored in the repository root.
+Each Markdown file contains a complete prompt ready for use.
-- Additional resources, such as TSV files for Excel, etc.
+- Additional resources, such as TSV files for Excel, can also be added here.